Azande people: Social and political organizations

 The Azande were organized into chiefdoms that can also be called kingdoms.
 The Avongara were the nobility and passed it down through their lineage.
-Chiefs had many roles within the chiefdoms such as being military, economic, and political leaders.
-All the unmarried men were laborers and warriors.
+Chiefs many roles within the chiefdoms included being military, economic, and political leaders.
+All unmarried men were laborers and warriors.

 Within the chiefdoms clan affiliation was not stressed as important at the local level.
-They had "local groups" that were similar to "political organizations".
+They had "local groups" that were similar to political organizations.

 Colonial records described the Azande as "individualists" who, prior to villagization under the Zande Scheme, lived together in family groups on homesteads with women carrying out agricultural duties.

 Sleeping sickness caused internal migrations and social reorganization among the Zande people, leading them to coalesce around paths of travel, which meant that they exhausted soil nutrients near thoroughfares.

 Agriculture

 The Azande are mainly small-scale farmers.
-Crops include maize, rice, groundnuts (also known as peanuts), sesame, cassava and sweet potatoes.
+Crops include maize, rice, groundnuts (also known as peanuts), sesame, cassava, and sweet potatoes.
 Fruits grown in the area include mangos, oranges, bananas, pineapples, and also sugar cane.
 Zandeland is also full of palm oil and sesame.
 From 1998 to 2001, Zande agriculture was boosted since World Vision International bought agricultural produce.

-The British colonial authority noted in 1948 that the importation of mangoes into the Azande region from the Congo around the turn of the 20th century.
-In the ensuing years, mangoes grew to prominence being planted throughout the Zande territory with "avenues" of trees surrounding many of the roads in the region around the middle of the 20th century.
+The British colonial authority noted in 1948 the importation of mangoes into the Azande region from the Congo around the turn of the twentieth century.
+In the ensuing years, mangoes grew to prominence being planted throughout the Zande territory with "avenues" of trees surrounding many of the roads in the region around the middle of the twentieth century.

-Since then, the Azande have hunted and farmed millet, sorghum, and corn.
+Since then, the Azande have hunted and have farmed millet, sorghum, and corn.
 Major cash crops include cassava and peanuts.

 The region in which the Azande live has two seasons.
 During the rainy season the women and men both help get food from the river.
 Women help with the fishing in dammed streams and shallow pools collecting fish, snakes, and crustaceans.
 Men make and set up traps in the river to help with the collection of food.
 Another food that the Azande collect and eat is termites which are their favorites.